Private Hierarchical Clustering and Efficient Approximation: Preliminaries

-{\bf Garbled Circuits}. \iffull As one of the most widely used tools for two-party secure computation, a \else This celebrated result by Yao~\cite{Yao1,Yao2} is one of the most widely used methods for secure two-party computation in the semi-honest model.
-A \fi \emph{Garbled Circuit} (GC) protocol enables two parties to evaluate a boolean circuit on their joint inputs such that each party learns nothing about the other party's input, other than what can be inferred by the computed output.
-This is achieved by having one party, called the garbler, generate an encrypted truth table for each gate in the circuit.
-The other party, the evaluator, can then evaluate the circuit by sequentially decrypting these truth tables in a way that preserves input privacy. \iffull In Appendix~\ref{app:gc}, we provide more details about the GC framework.\fi
+{\bf Garbled circuits}. \iffull One of the most widely used tools for two-party secure computation, \else This celebrated result by Yao~\cite{Yao1,Yao2} is one of the most widely used methods for secure two-party computation in the semi-honest model.
+A \fi \emph{Garbled Circuits} (GC)~\cite{Yao1,Yao2} allow two parties to evaluate a boolean circuit on their joint data without revealing their respective inputs.
+This is done by generating an encrypted truth table for each gate while evaluating the circuit by decrypting these tables in a way that preserves input privacy. \iffull In Appendix~\ref{app:gc}, we provide more details about the GC framework.\fi

-{\bf Homomorphic encryption.} A main technique for private computation involves carrying out certain operations over data encrypted.
-Fully Homomorphic Encryption (FHE)~\cite{FHE} allows to evaluate arbitrary functions over encrypted values, but its general-purpose usage remains impractical.
+{\bf Homomorphic encryption.} This technique allows carrying out operations over encrypted data.
+Fully Homomorphic Encryption (FHE)~\cite{FHE} can evaluate arbitrary functions over ciphertexts, but remains rather impractical.
 Partially homomorphic encryption supports only specific arithmetic operations over ciphertexts, but allows for very efficient implementations~\cite{rsa,Paillier99}.
 We use Paillier’s scheme for Additively Homomorphic Encryption (AHE)~\cite{Paillier99}, summarized as follows.
-For given security parameter $\lambda$, keys generated by running $(\pk, \sk) \larr \gen(1^\lambda)$ and a public RSA modulus $N$, the scheme encrypts (with public key $\pk$) any message $m$ in the plaintext space $\Z_N$ into a randomized ciphertext $\en{m}$, ensuring that decryption (with secret key $sk$) of any ciphertext product $\en{m}\cdot\en{m'}\mod N^2$ (computable without $\sk$) results in the plaintext sum $m+m' \mod N$.
-Thus, decrypting $\en{m}^k \mod N^2$ results in $km \mod N$, and the ciphertext product $\en{m}\cdot\en{0}$ results in a fresh randomized encryption of $m$.
-An AHE scheme is said to be \emph{semantically secure}, if no efficient test can tell apart ciphertext $\en{m}$ from random $x\xleftarrow{\$}\Z_{N^2}$.
+For security parameter $\lambda$, keys generated by running $(\pk, \sk) \larr \gen(1^\lambda)$ and a public RSA modulus $N$, the scheme encrypts (with public key $\pk$) any message $m$ in the plaintext space $\Z_N$ into a ciphertext $\en{m}$, ensuring that decryption (with secret key $sk$) of any ciphertext product $\en{m}\cdot\en{m'}\mod N^2$ (computable without $\sk$) results in the plaintext sum $m+m' \mod N$.
+Thus, decrypting $\en{m}^k \mod N^2$ results in $km \mod N$, and the ciphertext product $\en{m}\cdot\en{0}$ results in a fresh encryption of $m$.